The following is a guest post. If interested in submitting a post, please contact me.

 While living in your home longer allows you to build more equity, it also provides time for the house to increase in value.
 Although some cities sport booming real estate markets, most places throughout the U.S. are stagnant.
 Even though we bought our home in a down market, the increase over the past three and a half years has been minimal.

-In regards to resale value, it’s also important to keep in mind the condition of the home you’re looking to buy.
+In regard to resale value, it’s also important to keep in mind the condition of the home you’re looking to buy.
 If you’re purchasing an older home, then you’re likely going to need to invest in significant upgrades when you plan to sell it.

 While it’s essential to buy a home that can fit in your budget, it’s best to find one that is newer or has been upgraded to match the times.
 Newer kitchens, nice master bedrooms, beautiful bathrooms, new roofs, A/C and heating units, and 3-car garages are becoming the standard, and these will be things you’re competing against when you look to sell your home.